walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 And in-game it looks like this:

 ![Thumbnail Scene in-game](../assets/images/thumbnail-scene-in-game.jpg)

+**Note:** Please keep thumbnail scenes SIMPLE!
+Large scenes with many meshes or items can lag the track select screen.
+Your thumbnail should just be a simple object (like a figure or diorama) that helps remind players which level is which!

 **Note:** if you don't want a thumbnail scene, you can safely delete it from your project.
 If the thumbnail scene is missing, a placeholder scene will be used in-game.